Common Myths About Filing Bankruptcy

 1. Filing Bankruptcy Means I'm a Failure.
 NOT TRUE!

 This is probably the worst and most pernicious myth out there.
 Our founding fathers recognized the value in filing bankruptcy and included it in the U.S. Constitution (Art.
 1, Section 8, Clause 4).
 Several studies over the past 10 years have shown that most bankruptcies are caused by issues outside the control of most folks, including crushing medical debt, job loss, and divorce.
-Very few people file bankruptcy because they mismanage their money.
+Few people file bankruptcy because they mismanage their money.
 Even then, it doesn’t mean they’re a failure because they file bankruptcy.

 Just the opposite.
 It shows that they understand the need to correct their issues, and they’re doing something about it.